coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 There are a few more sections that I add as needed, but that's the overall structure.
-As a warning for those trying to copy-pasta, there are hidden zero width spaces in front the code fence markers in that block to make them not terminate the outer block.
+As a warning for those trying to copy-pasta, I trimmed the code fence markers in that block to make them not terminate the outer block.

 After documentation we get to the `*files`.
 The `Berksfile` is used to integrate the Halite conversion process in to Test Kitchen.
 In the future this might be